scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

 Using the word embedding vectors generated for each temporal bucket, a new data set was created to use for determining semantic shift patterns.
 All 18 temporal observations of each word were included in this data set, however rather than using the embedding for each word for each temporal bucket, the change in the embeddings between each consecutive bucket was used instead, subtracting the first temporal bucket's embedding from the second.
-Additionally, the two dimensional representation of initial and next positions of each embedding were listed as features.
+Additionally, a ten dimensional representation of vector for the initial and next time period were listed as features, so position in the embedding space kept significance.
 These two dimensional representations of the word embeddings were generated using UMAP for dimensionality reduction, with a set random state to ensure a shared space.
-This yielded each word having 17 observations and 104 features: {d_vec0 … d_vec99, x0, y0, x1, y1}.
+This yielded each word having 17 observations and 104 features: {d_vec0 … d_vec99, v_init_0 … v_init_9, v_fin_0 … v_fin_9}.

-The data was then split into 80% training and 20% testing.
-Using these training data, K-means clustering was performed to try to classify each observation.
+Using these data, K-means clustering was performed to try to classify each observation.
-Several iterations with various parameters were attempted, but all led had converging inertia values of over 20,000.
+Several iterations with various parameters were attempted, all having extremely large convergin inertial values.
-Therefore features were reassessed, and embedding vectors were created again with dimension d = 10, yielding 14 features per observation.
+Therefore features were reassessed, and embedding vectors were created again with dimensionality of d = 10, yielding 14 features per observation.
-Inertia at convergence on 8 cluster K-Means was reduced to around 3,000, yielding significantly better results.
+Inertia at convergence on 8 cluster K-Means was reduced significantly, by around 86%, yielding significantly better results.
 Following the clustering, the results were analyzed to determine which clusters contained the higher than average incidence rates of medical terms and HIV/AIDS related terms.
 These clusters are then considered target clusters, and large incidences of words being clustered within these can be flagged as indicative as a possible outbreak.